MV Pont-Aven: Service historyPont-Aven was ordered by Brittany Ferries from the Meyer Werft shipyard on the river Ems, gt Papenburg, Germany on 22 February 2002. She was laid down on 9 April 2003, launched 13 September the same year and completed on 7 February 2004, ahead of schedule. She completed sea trials and was handed over on 27 February, making her maiden voyage on 24 March, from Roscoff to Santander.Pont-Aven experienced a number of technical problems in her 1st year of service. Most serious was the flooding of an auxiliary engine room in August 2004 caused by a faulty sea valve leaving the ferry unable to move from the Plymouth terminal for two days. Many services were disrupted at the height of the holiday season, many passengers having to be transferred to services from Poole and Portsmouth. The problem occurred at the same time as a major breakdown on the Irish Ferries vessel , which operates on the Rosslare - Cherbourg route. This situation left no passenger ferry link between Ìreland and France and as a result many holidaymakers were forced to use the so-called Land Bridge route, travelling from Ìreland to Wales by ferry and driving to Plymouth or Portsmouth to board a ferry for France, or vice versa. Other problems included the bow door jamming shut and the unusual roll when travelling at high speed even in calm weather. However most faults have now been corrected and the vessel has become a popular member of the Brittany Ferries fleet.

 On 22 May 2006 Pont-Aven sustained damage en route to Santander from Plymouth.
-Several forward windows were smashed by a 9-metre wave which resulted in a number of cabins flooding.
+Several forward windows were smashed by a 9-metre rogue wave which resulted in a number of cabins flooding.
 She was forced to divert to Roscoff where passengers disembarked.
 On 26 May 2006 Pont-Aven returned to service, while refurbishment was carried out on board throughout the voyage.
 The windows were covered by metal.
 These windows were later replaced with smaller, round porthole windows in late 2007 - early 2008.

 On 18 August 2008 the ship experienced problems opening the bow door in Santander for cars to be off-loaded.
 As a result of this the ship had to re-dock, aft into the port first, and the vehicles had to reverse off.
 This led to further delays and the problem was not fixed before the next crossing to Plymouth later that day; meaning that vehicles had to reverse or make a U-turn to disembark.

-At around 04:00 on 29 April 2019, a fire in the engine room caused the ship to divert to Brest whilst en route from Plymouth to Santander.
+At around 04:00 on 29 April 2019, a fire in the engine room caused the ship to divert to Brest whilst on route from Plymouth to Santander.